erkkiholttinen/APA-7th-Edition-FI/README.md

 #### Shell script method / terminal method
 * __The file asks for elevated priveliges using `sudo`.
 Only run files you trust and understand the contents of.__
 1. Exit word and ensure it is closed before proceeding
-2. Copy the APASeventhEdition.sh file to a local folder
+2. Copy the APASeventhEditionFI.sh file to a local folder
 3. Open the terminal (Search "Terminal through spotlight)
 4. Navigate to the folder containing the shell script
     1. `cd /path/to/your/file`
 5. Run the script
-    1. `bash APASeventhEdition.sh`
+    1. `bash APASeventhEditionFI.sh`
     2. Enter password when prompted.
 The terminal stay blank while password is entered.
 Once entered, press enter
     3. The files should be placed in their corresponding folders